 Can you believe Thanksgiving is almost here?!
-This fun craftivity is a great way to get kiddos kiddos thinking about the many things that they are thankful for in their lives.
-Grab your copy (below) and then hop over and pick up our Thanksgiving Activity Pack!
+This fun Thanksgiving craftivity is a great way to get kiddos thinking about the many things that they are thankful for in their lives.

-I started by printing a turkey body and a set of feathers for each child.
-(If printing and copying larger quantities is an issue for you then you could alternately give each child one feather to use as a template.
-They could then trace that onto colored construction paper and cut their feathers out from that.)
+NOTE: If printing and copying larger quantities is an issue for you then you could alternately give each child one feather to use as a template.
+They could then trace that onto colored construction paper and cut their feathers out from that.

 Then I handed out scissors, glue and color crayons.

 After the kids were done carefully cutting out their turkeys and feathers, it was time to add some color.

 When we looked at real life pictures of turkeys, we noticed that their feathers weren’t the most beautifully colored of all the birds we had studied.
 We decided that for this activity, it would be fine to use some ‘artistic licensing’ and color our turkeys a bit brighter if we wanted.

 After all the birds were cut and colored, I explained that we would be doing some serious thinking.
 We took a few minutes to chat about all of the people and things that made us happy in our lives.

 Then each child neatly wrote one item they were thankful for on each of their turkey feathers.

 Finally, we put our birds together!

 I reminded the kiddos that one dab of glue on the bottom of each feather was plenty to stick them to the back of the turkey body.